marketplacer/AssetFrameworkDemo/README.md

-# Bundling image assets with a dynamic framework in iOS with Swift
+# Distributing image assets with a dynamic framework in iOS with Swift

 This demo shows how to distribute image assets with a dynamic framework.